walnuthq/madara-docs/docs/quickstart/use_localchain.md

 - [Scarb](https://docs.swmansion.com/scarb/), a build toolchain and package manager
 - [Starkli](https://book.starkli.rs), a CLI interaction tool with Starknet contracts

 Now restart your terminal to reload new environment variables.
-THen finish the installation with:
+Then finish the installation with:

 ```bash
 starkliup